 Public Safety Building

 In November 2009, more than 65% of Salt Lake City voters approved a $125 million general obligation bond to fund the construction of a new Public Safety Building.
 The facility, which includes a new Emergency Operations Center, will serve Salt Lake City residents, visitors and businesses and better meet the needs of Utah’s Capital City.
-The project is expected to be completed by 2013.
+The project was completed in 2013.

 View of Building from 300 East

-The new Salt Lake City Public Safety Building will be 4 stories tall.
-The new Public Safety Building will frame views of the Wasatch Mountains to the east and will be a pedestrian friendly development.
-The building is being designed to fit the definition of a Net Zero Energy Emissions building.
+The new Salt Lake City Public Safety Building is 4 stories tall.
+The new Public Safety Building frames views of the Wasatch Mountains to the east and is a pedestrian friendly development.
+The building is designed to fit the definition of a Net Zero Energy Emissions building.
 This means that the new building will produce at least as much emissions-free renewable energy as it would otherwise consume if obtained from emissions-producing energy sources.
 Net Zero Energy will be achieved by dramatically reducing building energy use and utilizing renewable energy.
 Energy use reduction is accomplished with high efficiency building and systems design, building operations, and occupant energy management strategies.
 Renewable energy is produced by photovoltaic and solar thermal arrays.

 View of Lobby looking South